 The culture of healthcare is built on words: spoken, written, and typed words.
 But in many cases, words don’t work.
-They can’t efficiently explain bodily sensations or lifetime journeys; they can’t sufficiently show emotions or trauma.
+Words can’t efficiently explain bodily sensations or lifetime journeys; they can’t sufficiently show emotions or trauma.
 As a result, patients and doctors often don’t understand each other, and our broken healthcare system bumbles along.
-We know there’s a better way.
-This session will feature stories from a doctor and a patient who have each discovered new ways of communicating using visuals and drawing; after two brief talks, attendees will also get some hands-on drawing experience.
+This session will feature stories from a doctor and a patient who have each discovered new ways of communicating using visuals and drawing.

 Katie McCurdy is a designer and autoimmune patient who has been visualizing her health for most of the last decade.
 After realizing how much her doctors loved this approach and how many patients stood to benefit, she started a company to bring this novel approach to others.
 Pictal Health is the first company to help people with rare, complex, and mysterious health issues tell their stories visually – helping them feel heard and understood as they work with their doctors to get the right diagnosis and treatment.
 In this session Katie will share interesting and surprising insights about she’s gained from working directly with over 40 patients and healthcare providers and speaking to hundreds more – including how patients visually represent their symptoms and journeys, how to avoid overwhelming visual representations, how this method helps patients and providers, and more.